jonniedie/SharedMATLABEngine.jl/README.md

 # SharedMATLABEngine.jl

+## NOTICE:
+This seems to be broken on newer versions of MATLAB due to some changes in the Python API.
+Or something.
+I don't know.
+If you have any ideas for how to fix it, let me know.
+I also don't have a recent MATLAB license, so it's a little tough to debug stuff.

 ![](assets/car-engine.png)

 SharedMATLABEngine allows Julia to share data with an open MATLAB session through a MATLAB command line embedded in the Julia REPL.
 The functionality is similar to [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl).
 The main advantage of SharedMATLABEngine.jl over MATLAB.jl is the ability to connect to an already open named MATLAB engine session.
 The advantages of MATLAB.jl over SharedMATLABEngine.jl are... well a lot.
 A lot more effort has gone into that project than this one.
 Unless you really need to connect to an already open MATLAB session, you should probably use MATLAB.jl.